Sep 11, 2025

 1. Have boundaries

 There's only so much I can do.
-The Serenity Prayer captures this: "Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
+The Serenity Prayer says: "Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
 I don't have to like it, but there are certain things I need to accept.
-Some things will move slower.
-Some things are outside my control.
+Some things will move very slowly.
+Some things are very much outside my control.

 What is my job and role as a designer within this space?
-I can choose to be an activist—that's valid—but I don't think activism is design.
-I feel design is a function and utility.
-I've found greater ability to self-regulate when I maintain boundaries around my expectations and lean in only as far as an individual can to effect change while making good decisions and knowing my limits.
+I can choose to be an activist—that's valid—but I don't think activism is a default aspect of design.
+I feel design starts as a function and utility.
+I've found greater ability to self-regulate when I maintain boundaries around my expectations and lean in only as far as I feel an individual can to effect change while making good decisions and knowing my limits.

 2. Practice self-care